Robocup-Lyontech/Robocup-Lyontech.github.io/_pages/lyontech_team.md

 ---
-permalink: /robocup_lyontech/
+permalink: /lyontech_team/
-title: "Lyon Tech Convergence"
+title: "LyonTech : a smart convergence of academic actors in the field of robotics in Lyon"
 ---
-## Robocup LyonTech Foundation
+## The Robocup LyonTech Team

 The **Robocup LyonTech Team** or  consortium consists of highly qualified researchers in computer science (AI, vision, navigation) working in research and teaching environments together with groups of highly skilled students.